wagtail/wagtail/docs/editor_manual/new_pages/inserting_images.md

 1. You must include an image title for your uploaded image
 2. Click the _Choose file_ button to choose an image from your computer.
 3. _Tags_ allows you to associate tags with the image you are uploading.
 This allows them to be more easily found when searching.
 Each tag should be separated by a space.
-Good practice for creating multiple word tags is to use an underscore between each word (e.g. western_yellow_wagtail).
+Good practice for creating multiple word tags is to use an underscore between each word (for example western_yellow_wagtail).
 4. Click _Upload_ to insert the uploaded image into the carousel.
 The image will also be added to the main CMS image library for reuse in other content.

 ## Inserting images using the rich text field